Future Frames 2025

 We welcome submissions in the following categories:

-• Video: AI-assisted or AI-generated Motion graphics, Video Art, short film under 3 minutes in length.
+• Video (Motion graphics, Video Art, short film - max.
+3 minutes)

 Eligibility